smendoza787/react-github-battle/README.md

 	* JavaScript
 	* "this"

-This app will eventually will take 2 github users and compare their profiles against each other.
+This app will eventually take 2 github users and compare their profiles against each other.